Best dog breeds to buy if you work all day

 Puppies – Maximum 2 hours a day

-If you’re looking to get one of these gorgeous bundles then you’ll need to put a lot of work into their first 18 months.
-After all, they aren’t yet used to being alone, they’ll need the toilet more often and they can soon develop separation anxiety if you’re away for too long.
+If you're looking to get one of these gorgeous bundles of joy, then you'll need to put a lot of work into their first 18 months.
+After all, they aren't yet used to being alone, they'll need the toilet more often and they can soon develop separation anxiety if you're away for too long.

 Adult dogs (over 18 months) – Between four and six hours a day

-A lot will depend on the dog’s breed, temperament and whether they got used to being alone when they were a puppy.
 Hopefully, you or their previous owner put in the time and effort to make them feel secure when separated from you.
 Many dogs of this age will sleep for much of the time when you are not home.

 Elderly dogs – Between two and six hours a day